 1) Stem cells are often essentially a type of drug and possibly permanent in your body after a transplant.

 Stem cells can be extremely unusual drugs, but they are often drugs even if some argue they aren’t.
 The FDA considers them drugs in many cases.
 Unlike other traditional chemical drugs, once a patient receives a stem cell drug, it will not necessarily simply go away like other drugs because a stem cell drug consists of living cells that often behave in unpredictable ways.
 What this means is if the stem cells are doing bad things your doctor has no way to stop it.
 You have no way to stop it.
 Also because stem cells are alive they can grow inside your body, move around, and change.
 This can be helpful or harmful, but the big point is that it is not something that is controllable or reversible.

 2) Side effects.
-Like any medical product, even aspirin, stem cells treatments will have side effects.
+Like any medical product, even aspirin, stem cell therapies will have side effects.

 One hopes that the side effects will be relatively mild, but it’s hard to predict.
 Different kinds of stem cells have variable risk profiles, but if someone tells you that the stem cell treatment they are selling has no risks then that is a big red flag and I would walk away.
 They are either woefully lacking in knowledge or aren’t being honest with you.
 Sometimes clinics will either on their websites or in person acknowledge risks almost as sort of a disclaimer, but then they’ll tell more casually that there aren’t really any risks.
 A common statement is “The only risk is that it won’t work.”
 That’s false.